deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 - **no logins or GDPR/consent screens**.

 <img src="../assets/blog/gordon_superapp.jpg" width="270" style="float:right; margin-left:1em;" />
-UX and privacy researchers and hackers from diverse projects such as Cryptpad, DAT, IPFS, Peermaps and Libreoffice agree:
+UX and privacy researchers and hackers from diverse projects such as CryptPad, DAT, IPFS, Peermaps and Libreoffice agree:
 Web tech combined with decentralized chat (aka "webxdc") is a rare jewel worth refining.